Adopting

 The cost of a pet goes beyond the adoption fee.
 There are veterinarian bills, food, grooming, etc. Typical vet bills will run several hundred dollars a year for exams, vaccinations and flea control.
 If you go on vacation and can’t take your pet with you, you will need to consider the cost of boarding or pet sitting.
 If your new pet gets sick suddenly or needs emergency care it could cost hundreds or even thousands of dollars.

-Do you have any major changes in your life occurring now or anticipated in the near future?
+Do you anticipate any major life changes in the near future?

-Are you in the midst of moving, getting married, going through a divorce, going off to college, getting ready to have a baby, changing jobs?
+Are you preparing to move, get married, get a divorce, go to college, have a baby, or change jobs?
 If so then it probably is not a good time to adopt.
 Wait until your life is more settled and you have the time to devote to a new family member.

-Can you live with a little damage to furniture and floors until your new puppy becomes accustomed to your home?
+Can you live with a little damage to furniture and floors until your new dog becomes accustomed to your home?
 Will you take accidents, even flea infestations, in stride?
 Even housebroken pets can have accidents.
 Be prepared to clean up a little vomit, pee or poo.
-It comes with the puppy-owner territory.
+It comes with the dog-owner territory.

 Do you travel a lot?